Overview: Data Staging and Transfer to Jobs¶

 Files can to be transferred to and from the /home

-files created by your job will automatically be returned
+directory using HTCondor's file transfer mechanism, which can easily handle smaller files (<1GB).
+By default, files created by your job will automatically be returned to your /home

 directory.